 Fort Amsterdam © MoToMo

-The other fortification, Fort Willem, lies to the west of downtown Philipsburg, topped with a television transmission tower.
+The other Dutch fortification, Fort Willem, lies to the west of downtown Philipsburg, topped with a television transmission tower.
 Both forts are worth the walk to visit, particularly for the panoramic views afforded from their elevated positions.

 Not to be outdone, the French have their own historic fort - St Martin's largest historical monument overlooks Marigot.
 Fort St Louis was built according to plans sent from France by Louis XVI in 1767 to guard the settlement from invaders.
 The ruins sit atop a hill, which is worth the 15-minute steep climb for the panoramic view of the island afforded from the summit.
 Open 24 hours a day, the area has many signs detailing important historical events.